2022-23 University of Washington Transfer Acceptance Rate, Requirements, and Application Deadline

 2018 46%

-The university offers a fall, winter, and spring (for certain programs only) transfer option.
-The University of Washington transfer deadline for fall applicants is February 15.
-Spring applicants apply by December 15 (again, only for certain programs.
+The university offers fall, winter, spring, and summer transfer options.
+The UW transfer application deadline for fall applicants is February 15.
+Most students will and should apply for this quarter.
+Spring applicants apply by December 15, but this cycle is only open to applicants for specific departments in engineering and computer science.
 The deadline for winter applicants is September 1.
+This cycle is not open to international students.

 The University of Washington transfer requirements are as follows: